 An authentic journey through Dominica

-Spanning the entire length of the country, this long-distance hiking route links coastal villages with high-altitude rainforests.
-Hikers traverse ancient Kalinago paths, cross rushing rivers, and climb moss-covered ridges, witnessing the complete spectrum of the island’s biodiversity over fourteen distinct segments.
+Spanning the island’s full length, this 115-mile hiking route links remote villages with high-altitude rainforests.
+Hikers traverse ancient Kalinago paths, cross rushing rivers, and climb moss-covered ridges, witnessing the island’s full biodiversity over fourteen challenging segments.

-Accommodation here prioritizes harmony with the environment, often utilizing solar power, rainwater harvesting, and locally sourced building materials.
+Eco-lodges prioritize harmony with nature, utilizing off-grid solar power, rainwater harvesting, and locally sourced building materials.

 Jungle Bay Retreats